JhonnyTawk/ToothPick/README.md

 Keyboard used for a real device in the create/Edit posts view that make sure the fields still appear when the keyboard is focused include also more updates

-## Prefered to use the Keyboard Branch.
-- all commits are well documented.

 This project Focus on mock example of Coordinator, MVVM and data binding, protocols

 - Data Source is a separate class for UITableView